verrazzano/docs/content/en/docs/guides/lift-and-shift.md

     The IP address is listed in the `EXTERNAL-IP` column.

-1. Add an Entry to /etc/hosts for the application hostname for the ingress gateway external IP
+1. Add an Entry to `/etc/hosts` for the application hostname for the ingress gateway external IP.

    Temporarily modify the `/etc/hosts` file (on Mac or Linux) or `c:\Windows\System32\Drivers\etc\hosts` file (on Windows 10), to add an entry mapping `todo.example.com` to the ingress gateway's `EXTERNAL-IP` address.

     For example:
      ```
      11.22.33.44 tododomain-appconf.tododomain.example.com
      ```

-1. Intialize the database by accessing the init URL
+1. Intialize the database by accessing the init URL.
    ```shell
    $ curl http://tododomain-appconf.tododomain.example.com/todo/rest/items/init
    ToDos table initialized.
    ```
 1. Access the application in a browser at http://tododomain-appconf.tododomain.example.com/todo.

-1. (Optional) Access the WebLogic Server administration console at http://tododomain-appconf.tododomain.example.com/console.
+1. (Optional) Access the WebLogic Server Administration Console at http://tododomain-appconf.tododomain.example.com/console.